andmos/ReadingList-Data/BookNotes/Think.Again.md

 - Skepticism is foundational to the scientific method, whereas denial is the a priori rejection of ideas without objective consideration.

-- When we're reading listening, or watching, we can learn to recognize complexity as a signal of credibility.
+- When we're reading, listening, or watching, we can learn to recognize complexity as a signal of credibility.
 We can favor content and sources that present many sides of an issue rather than just one or two.

 - Experiments have shown that when experts express doubt, they become more persuasive.